 Just out of high school, I earned a B.A. from Westmont College, completing two majors: Philosophy and also Religious Studies.
 After college, I studied at Westminster Theological Seminary and obtained a Master of Divinity (M.Div.) degree.

 By the way, I grew up in Ventura and then went to college up the coast in Santa Barbara.
 But I never learned to ride a surfboard.
-This is very embarrassing to me, so please don’t mention it when you meet me for the first appointment.
+But I do really love the ocean.

 Prospective clients need to know that I have given much of my life to cultivating a high degree of expertise in guiding clients to their goals in the best way possible.
 My best work is with clients who are motivated to find change: they really want a quality of life that is better than what they are currently experiencing.